-Automation exists for Depop, but it's a different landscape than Poshmark.
-Fewer tools, less mature ecosystem, and a platform that's arguably more aggressive about detecting automated behavior.
-This isn't a "set it and forget it" situation.
-Depop automation requires understanding exactly where the lines are and staying well inside them.
+Automation exists for Depop, but it's a different story than Poshmark.
+Fewer tools, less mature ecosystem, and a platform that's more aggressive about detecting mechanical behavior.
+This isn't a "set it and forget it" situation — it requires knowing exactly where the lines are and staying well inside them.

 Why Refreshing Is the Core of Depop Selling

 Depop's algorithm heavily favors fresh listings.
-When you refresh an item — essentially touching it so the algorithm sees activity — it gets a small visibility bump in search results.
+When you refresh an item, it gets a small visibility bump in search results.
 When you relist it entirely (delete and recreate), it gets a larger bump because the algorithm treats it as new inventory.

 Without regular refreshing, listings sink.
-An item listed two weeks ago with no updates has been pushed down by every newer listing in the same category.
-It's not that Depop is punishing old listings.
-It's that newer ones keep jumping the line.
+An item posted two weeks ago with no updates has been pushed down by every newer listing in the same category.
+It's not that Depop punishes old listings — it's that newer ones keep jumping the line.

 For a 200-item shop, manually refreshing everything twice a day would take over an hour.
 That's 7+ hours a week of tapping the same screens.
-This is where automation becomes not just convenient but practically necessary for anyone selling at volume.
+At that volume, automation isn't a convenience — it's practically required.

 What You Can Automate (and What You Shouldn't)